chaycesol/web-module-challenge-scope-and-closure/README.md

 ```

 a.
 Where is closure used in this code?
 How can you tell?
+** The closeure comes from the anonymous function because it is nested within personal dice, which is then being called outside by the function dansRoll.
 b.
 Compare and contrast calling `dansRoll` the first and second time.
 What is always the same?
 What could change?
+** The thing that can always stay the same is the template literals that are defined in the console log that will always remain the same.
+The variables name and newRoll will change based on the value that comes out of the math function or what name is being called - dan or zoe.
 c.
 What is the lexical scope of `newRoll`?
+personalDice
 ### Task 2c - Exit Ticket

 Once you begin, you will have 15 minutes to answer the questions [here](https://app.codesignal.com/public-test/WjSzNh9gDrD8Xn8hw/enY3yPRP3nEm7E).